related-sciences/gwas-analysis-manuscript/manuscript.md

   - PLINK --genome PI_HAT (as in KING, this is P(IBD2) + .5 * P(IBD1))
   - PLINK --make-rel (for GRM), Hail GRM/RRM, and GCTA
     - According to the PC-Relate paper and Goudet 2018, these are all actually estimating the same thing as summed IBD probabilities
-    - PC-Relate also defines the the GRM (actually it seems to be the RRM in the Hail parlance given the HWE normalization) as: "The entries in this GRM measure the genotype correlations for pairs of individuals"
+    - PC-Relate also defines the the GRM as: "The entries in this GRM measure the genotype correlations for pairs of individuals"
     - **Side note**: This assertion, that the GRM estimator (which is a correlation in \[-1, 1\]) is asymptotically equal to IBD probability sharing (a probability in \[0, 1\]) was unexpected for me, but definitely helpful to keep in mind when trying to parse the intention of all these different methods.
       - Appendix A (Empirical Genetic Relationship Matrix) shows this proof along with the disclaimer that it is only true in a homogeneous population
+- Summary of PC-AiR and PC-Relate from GENESIS package: https://www.bioconductor.org/packages/release/bioc/vignettes/GENESIS/inst/doc/pcair.html#principal-components-analysis-in-related-samples-pc-air
 - Summary table of methods with the population characteristics they support unbiased estimation with:

 | Estimator         | LD  | Pop Structure | Recent Admixture |